Macrometacorp/docs/docs/cep/stream-worker-basics/stream-worker-elements.md

 title:  Stream Worker Elements
 ---

 The page below provides a brief description of all the potential parts of a stream worker.
+Items marked as _required_ are necessary components for every stream worker.
+For example, every stream worker needs a [source](#source-required), but not all stream workers need an [aggregation](#named-aggregation).

 ## Event

-An event is a single event object associated with a stream.
+An _event_ is a single event object associated with a stream.
 All events of a stream contains a timestamp and an identical set of typed attributes based on the schema of the stream they belong to.

 Events are part of a stream worker definition, they are what a stream worker consumes and processes.

+## Stream

+A _stream_ is a logical series of events ordered in time with a uniquely identifiable name and a defined set of typed attributes defining its schema.
+Streams can be used in stream workers as sources or sinks.

+For more information about streams in general, refer to [Streams](../../streams/).

+For more information about using streams in stream workers, refer to [Stream Source](../source/source-types/stream-source) and [Stream Sink](../sink/sink-types/stream-sink).

 ## Metadata (Required)

+_Metadata_ includes some required elements, such as the name and the query language version, and some items that are just helpful, like descriptions.
+Metadata is always listed first in the stream worker order.

 ## Source (Required)

-[
+In the simplest termers, a _source_ is where the events the stream worker processes come from; the source of events.
+Stream workers can have multiple sources.

-[Source](../source/)    | A construct that consumes data from external sources (such as `database`, `stream`, `TCP`, `Kafka`, `HTTP`, etc) with various event formats such as `JSON`, `binary`, etc, convert then to stream events, and passes into streams for processing.
+In more technical terms, a source is a construct that consumes data from external sources (such as `database`, `stream`, `TCP`, `Kafka`, `HTTP`, and so on) with various event formats such as `JSON` or `binary`, converts then to stream events, and then passes into streams for processing.

+For more information about sources, refer to [Sources](../source/).

 ### Trigger

-Trigger](../source/trigger)     | Triggers allow events to be periodically generated based on time or other conditions.
+_Triggers_ allow events to be periodically generated based on time or other conditions.
+You can use a trigger as a stream worker source.

+For more information about metadata, refer to [Trigger](../source/trigger).

 ### Query Worker

-Can create query worker to use in processing, can also use query worker as source.
+You can access your Macrometa data collections by writing a _query_ in [SQL](../../queryworkers/sql/) or [C8QL](../../queryworkers/c8ql/).
+GDN stores named and parameterized queries as _query workers_ that you can run from a dedicated REST endpoint.

+You can use a query worker as a stream worker source or to process stream events.
+Stream workers can either create new stream workers or use existing ones.

+For more information about query workers in general, refer to [Queries and Query Workers](../../queryworkers/).

 ## Sink (Required)

+In the simplest terms, a _sink_ is where the stream worker sends processed events.
+If the source is the origin, then the sink is the destination.
+Stream workers can have multiple sinks.

-[Sink](../sink/)      | A construct that consumes events arriving at a stream, maps them to a predefined data format (such as `JSON`, `binary`, etc), and publishes them to external endpoints (such as `E-mail`, `TCP`, `Kafka`, `HTTP`, etc).
+In more technical terms, a sink is a construct that consumes events arriving at a stream, maps them to a predefined data format (such as `JSON`, `binary`, and so on), and then publishes them to external endpoints (such as`TCP`, `Kafka`, `HTTP`, and so on).

-## Stream

-[Stream](../source/source-types/stream-source)   | A logical series of events ordered in time with a uniquely identifiable name, and a defined set of typed attributes defining its schema.
-Streams can be sources or sinks.
+For more information about sinks, refer to [Sinks](../sink/).

 ## Query (Required)

-[Query](../query-guide/query)	    | A logical construct that processes events in a streaming manner by consuming data from one or more streams, tables, windows and aggregations, and publishes output events into a stream, table or a window.
+A _query_ is a stream worker is a logical construct that processes events in a streaming manner by consuming data from one or more streams, tables, windows, and aggregations, and then publishes output events into a stream, table, or a window.

-Queries use functions and partitions
+Queries often use functions and partitions as part of their processing.

+You can use queries to query windows, aggregations, and tables.

+For more information about queries in stream workers, refer to [Stream Worker Queries](../query-guide/).

 ### Functions

+_Functions_ enhance Macrometa Stream QL, the language used to write stream workers, by incorporating additional capabilities such as math, geospatial, and sentiment analysis.
+Macrometa Stream QL provides various in-built functions to access and manage event data according to our requirements.
+Functions can accept zero or more parameters, perform actions and return the result.

 ### Partition

 [Inner Stream](../query-guide/partition/inner-stream) | A positionable stream that connects portioned queries with each other within the partition.